3rd ANNUAL SPARK YOUNG MINDS GRANT PROGRAM

 Who decides which schools will be awarded this grant?

-A small group of MWSCO leaders will make this decision.
+A small group of MWSCO leaders will review applications and make the decision.

 How will the winner be notified if they have been awarded the grant?